ExCL-Docs/excl-user-docs/quick-start-guides/gitlab-ci.md

 - ExCL System
 - Tag List

-The method for finding the registration differs depending on if you want to register a group runner or a single repository runner.
+The method for obtaining this information differs depending on if you want to register a group runner or a single repository runner.
 See [Group Runner](#group-runner) and [Single Repo Runner (Project Runner))](#single-repo-runner-project-runner) sections below.

 After the runner is added, you can edit the runner to change the tags and description.

 ### Group Runner

 Navigate to the group page.
 Click on `Build` → `Runners`.
-Choose the vertical dots at the top of the page next to `New group runner` and copy registration token.
+Then select `New group runner` and progress until you have created the runner and are provided with a command to run in the command line to register the runner.
+Since we use system runners instead of user runners, you will need to send this information to [excl-help@ornl.gov](mailto:excl-help@ornl.gov?subject=Request%20GitLab%20Runner%20Registration&body=Request%20to%20register%20an%20ExCL%20node%20as%20a%20GitLab%20Runner%3A%20%0A%0A-%20URL%3A%20https%3A%2F%2Fcode.ornl.gov%2F%20%0A-%20Registration%20Token%3A%20%20%0A-%20Executor%3A%20(choose%20shell%20or%20docker%20with%20image)%20%0A-%20Project%20Name%3A%20%0A-%20ExCL%20System%3A%20%0A-%20Tag%20List%3A%20%0A%0AGitLab-Runner%20Register%20Command%3A%0A) to get the runner registered.

 ### Single Repo Runner (Project Runner)

 Navigate to the repo page.
 Click on `Settings` → `CI/CD` → `Runners`.
-Choose the vertical dots next to `New project runner` and copy registration token.
+Then select `New project runner` and progress until you have created the runner and are provided with a command to run in the command line to register the runner.
+Since we use system runners instead of user runners, you will need to send this information to [excl-help@ornl.gov](mailto:excl-help@ornl.gov?subject=Request%20GitLab%20Runner%20Registration&body=Request%20to%20register%20an%20ExCL%20node%20as%20a%20GitLab%20Runner%3A%20%0A%0A-%20URL%3A%20https%3A%2F%2Fcode.ornl.gov%2F%20%0A-%20Registration%20Token%3A%20%20%0A-%20Executor%3A%20(choose%20shell%20or%20docker%20with%20image)%20%0A-%20Project%20Name%3A%20%0A-%20ExCL%20System%3A%20%0A-%20Tag%20List%3A%20%0A%0AGitLab-Runner%20Register%20Command%3A%0A) to get the runner registered.

 ## List of ExCL Systems with a runner